 For the record though: I don’t view publicly calling out people who promote racist attitudes as bullying.
 I call that consequences.

 Another thought: I used to think we had to be polite and kind when we let other people know they’ve hurt us.
 But then I learned that is an unrealistic expectation that denies people of their human emotions.
 I learned that “politeness” just isn’t always appropriate, effective, or even possible.
 Now I know that yes, bullying is a problem and I very much would like to see it stopped, but we shouldn’t use bullies as an excuse to not look at racist behavior.
-And while rage is justified for some marginalized and mistreated members of our society, I’ve learned that rage almost never belongs to me.
+And while rage is justified for marginalized and mistreated members of our society, I’ve learned that particular rage almost never belongs to me.
 I do not speak for anyone in this community, least of all BIPOC knitters.
 Now I know: I need to check my voice.

 If you’ve stuck with me this long, you really do have the patience of a saint.
 I have more to learn.
 I’ve been wrong, and I’ve surely gotten some things wrong here today, too.
 I guess this whole long-winded stream of consciousness has been to say: